hidegi/MT3-library/README.md

 | float | 6 | -1.2E-38 to +3.4E+38 | 4 |
 | double | 7 | -2.3E-308 to +1.7E+308 | 8 |
 | string | 8 | N/A | n |

-All numeric values are always of a signed type..\
-The tag-byte tells exactly what type of data a node in a BTO stores..\
+The tag-byte tells exactly what type of data a node in a BTO stores..
-\

 Consequently, all data types can be comprised as an array, where the first bit in the tag-value (1 for array, 0 for plain type)\
 tells whether or not some node stores an array of some type..\
 An array of root-objects will store a list of trees as a double-linked list of binary-trees, rather than a binary-tree of binary-trees..